Chart Color Schemes

 Health outcomes in Croydon are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

 Croydon's health indicators show below-average outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The level of common health conditions among residents is somewhat typical but higher than the national average among older cohorts.
+The level of common health conditions among residents is somewhat typical but higher than the national average for older cohorts.

 Frequently Asked Questions - Health